 Because of the current uncertainty, the festival committee feels we have to keep our options open to see how the situation develops.
 We are therefore postponing entries from the usual November to end of January time frame to a month-long entry window in January, which will now be open from 1 to 31 January.
 We are also developing a new online entry system designed to streamline the process.
 We will keep you updated with this as work progresses.

 This year our usual autumn public meeting will have to be a virtual one.
-The plan is for a Zoom meeting on Tuesday 17 November, beginning at 7 pm, when we can update you with news of what the plans are for 2021 and of course hear all your helpful feedback, suggestions and advice.
+The plan is for a Zoom meeting on Tuesday 17 November, beginning at 7pm, when we can update you with news of what the plans are for 2021 and of course hear all your helpful feedback, suggestions and advice.
 This meeting is open to anyone to attend and speak.
-Please email firstname.lastname@example.org if you would like to receive the Zoom link.
+We will send you a reminder about it just beforehand.

 If the national situation means we won’t be able to progress to a full live festival in 2021, we’ll be planning for a new kind of online festival, perhaps also including some open-air events or socially distanced gatherings, depending on the rules applicable at the time.
 We are very grateful for the fantastic support we’ve had from our organisers and audience members.
 You deserve a great festival and we will do all we can to provide the best festival the times will allow.